airr-community/rep-cred/README.md

 devtools::install_github('airr-community/rep-cred')
 ```

-## Running Repcred
+## Running RepCred

-Repcred can be started from an R prompt as follows:
+RepCred can be started from an R prompt as follows:

 ```
 library(repcred)